leeukkyb9mfr0084-glitch/Salaries/app_specs.md

 ### Kranos Reporter: Application Specifications
-*Version 3.0 - Last Updated: June 15, 2025*
+*Version 6.0 - Last Updated: June 16, 2025*

 #### 1. Overview
 This document outlines the complete functional and technical specifications for the Kranos Reporter application.
-The application is an internal tool designed to manage members and service plans.
-It also creates membership transactions to track payments and provide essential financial and renewal reporting.
+The application is an internal tool designed to manage members, group class plans, personal training memberships, and all associated financial reporting.

 #### 2. Database Schema
-The application will use a simplified SQLite database with the following three core tables:
+The application will use an SQLite database with the following four core tables.
+This schema separates duration-based group classes from session-based personal training for data integrity.

-**`members` table:** (Based on whiteboard design)
+**`members` table:** (No changes)
 * `id` (INTEGER, Primary Key)
 * `name` (TEXT, Mandatory)
 * `phone` (TEXT, Mandatory, Unique)